epiverse-trace/epichains/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-*{{ packagename }}* is an R package to simulate, analyse, and visualize the size and length of branching processes with a given offspring distribution.
+*epichains* is an R package to simulate, analyse, and visualize the size and length of branching processes with a given offspring distribution.
 These models are often used in infectious disease epidemiology, where the chains represent chains of transmission, and the offspring distribution represents the distribution of secondary infections caused by an infected individual.

-*{{ packagename }}* re-implements
+*epichains* re-implements
 [bpmodels](https://github.com/epiverse-trace/bpmodels/) by providing
 bespoke functions and data structures that allow easy manipulation and interoperability with other Epiverse-TRACE packages, for example,